-And surprisingly, an interview with the acting CEO of the National Council of Chiefs (the Malvatumauri), Alcita Vuti, yielded this statement: "There are currently no female chiefs on the old and incomplete list of chiefs that the NCC has.
+rently no female chiefs on the old and incomplete list of chiefs that the NCC has.
 But we are compiling a new list, and if the area councils recommend that women be recognized as chiefs, and the women are given proper custom chiefly names and titles, they may well be certified as such at the national level by the NCC.
 And it is possible that in the future there will be female chiefs with all the rights, powers and jurisdiction of male chiefs."
 He noted that, "In my home area of northwest Ambae, there are now female chiefs.
 They have two ranks, not four like the men, and have somewhat limited powers."

-The last word should go to Dalsie Baniala, who started the search.
+he last word should go to Dalsie Baniala, who started the search.
 She firmly stated: "The word 'chief' is originally a Western word.
 But it is a major mistake to ignore that word just because of its source.
 'Chief' is used today in Vanuatu as a term of power, in custom matters, and it is even used in our laws, regulations and Constitution.
-So it is important that we women assert our position in society, by saying that we can become chiefs -- and that some women already are female chiefs of Vanuatu."
+So it is important that we women assert our position in society, by saying that we can become chiefs -and that some women already are female chiefs of Vanuatu."